 AVIA2205 Professional Pilot Practicum IV This course will prepare students with the remaining skills necessary to safely and proficiently exercise the privileges and responsibilities of a Commercial Pilot with multi-engine land rating as part of an integrated Professional Pilot Course.
 By the end of this course, students should receive an endorsement for the FAA practical test for the Commercial Pilot Certificate.
-Prerequisites: AVIA1013, AVIA1102, AVIA1203, AVIA2103, AVIA2103.
-5 credits.
+Prerequisites: AVIA1013, AVIA1102, AVIA1203, AVIA1203, AVIA2103, Scredits.